 Many bountiful and well-managed fish species from the Gulf of Maine are not harvested, primarily due to lack of market demand.
 Fishermen get paid so little for these products, they can’t afford to pay their expenses to harvest them.
-For example, the average boat price for dogfish in 2013 was $0.16/lb, while cod garnered $2.10/lb.
+For example, the average boat price for cape shark, also known as dogfish, in 2013 was $0.16/lb, while cod garnered $2.10/lb.
 Meanwhile, chefs who have worked with dogfish compare it to working with the popular mahi mahi.

-Out of the Blue species include Acadian redfish, Atlantic mackerel, dogfish, whiting, and Atlantic pollock.
-Look for them and ask for them at your local restaurants and retailers to expand your palate and support the local fishing industry!
+Out of the Blue species include Acadian redfish, Atlantic mackerel, cape shark (dogfish), whiting, and Atlantic pollock.
+Look for them at your local restaurants and retailers to expand your palate and support the local fishing industry!